huggingface/data-is-better-together/README.md

 Once you have your annotation suite running on a Hugging Face Space, you can easily set up a dashboard to track the annotation effort.
 Follow the steps in [`03_create_dashboard.ipynb`](./prompt_translation/03_create_dashboard.ipynb) to set up one for the language you are working on.

 You can also check the status of all translation efforts in our [Multilingual Dashboard](https://huggingface.co/spaces/DIBT/PromptTranslationMultilingualDashboard).
-Want to be added there?
+Do you want the language you're working on to be added there?
 Then you can reach out to @davidberenstein1957 (David Berenstein), @.dvs13 (Daniel van Strien) and @ignacioct (Ignacio Talavera) in the 🤗 [Hugging Face Discord Channel](https://discord.gg/hugging-face-879548962464493619).

 ##### Contribute translations